 Focus On Behavior, Not Identity

 The key is to prevent anything that can be prevented pre-execution and to deal with what cannot by looking at the behavior of processes executing on the endpoint.
-This is effective because, despite the large and increasing number of malware variants, they operate in very similar ways.
+This is effective because they operate similarly despite the large and increasing number of malware variants.
 The number of malware behaviors is considerably smaller than the number of ways a malicious file might look, making this approach suitable for prevention and detection.

 What to Look for in an NGAV Solution